cometaj2/huckle/README.rst

 Here's a basic flask PWA example that incorporates huckle usage as a python library to get data from an HCLI data aggregation service called 'hleg' running locally on port 9000 and a jsonf HCLI hosted on hcli.io.

-Note the constraint on proper stdin initialization to avoid inconsistent stdin state when huckle needs to interact with input streams:

 .. code-block:: python

     from __future__ import absolute_import, division, print_function